eru123/php-router/README.md

 // Enable Debug Mode.
 // When debug mode is on, we add is_debug and debug() methods to the route state
-// $state->is_debug() returns true if debug mode is on
+// $state->is_debug - true if debug mode is on
-// $state->debug() returns the debug state
+// $state->debug - array of debugging information (ex: routes, route, errors, etc.)
 $r->debug();

-// Set Base Path
+// Base Path
-// The base path is the path that is removed from the request path
-// This is useful if you are using a reverse proxy
+// This is used as the prefix for all routes
 $r->base('/api');

 // Set a response handler using a callable function